DATE 2018/08/23 VISITORS 1534

-During the opening ceremony of the event, the TKU Dean of International Affairs, Dr. Lucia Chen, noted that the ACLS is an integral platform for students who wish to participate in international affairs and broaden their horizons.
-She praised the participants for displaying courage and wisdom, and showing a willingness to try things and challenge themselves.
-She also said that, this year, 90 percent of participants were female, which reflects the significant role women play in today's society.
-However, she expressed her hope that more male students would take part in the activity next year.
+In her opening speech at the start of the Seminar, the Dean of International Affairs, Dr. Lucia Chen, stated that ACLS is an integral platform for the younger generation, allowing them to get involved in international issues and broaden their global horizons.
+She commended participants for their energy and wisdom, their willingness to try new things and take on new challenges.
+She also emphasized that 90 percent of participants in this year's event were female, which demonstrates the important role that women play in contemporary society, but expressed her hope that more male students will take part in the future.